ShriyansSharma27/ELK_pipeline/README.md

 # Limitations

   Docker configurations were used to setup ELK, Zookeeper and Kafka due to the large amounts of RAM and CPU consumed by the resources.
-  The metrics such as LAG values from the kafka consumer group may vary since it is highly dependent on the hardware it is run on.
+  The metrics such as LAG values may vary since it is highly dependent on the hardware that the pipeline is executed on.

 # Future Work

-  The pipeline may be deployed using a cloud service like AWS MSK and integrated with the Services platform.
+  The pipeline may be deployed in the future using a cloud service like AWS MSK and may be integrated with the Services platform.

 # Author
   - Shriyans Sharma